nalgeon/pokitoki/README.md

 ## Contributing

-For new features and improvements, please first open an issue to discuss what you would like to change.
+Contributions are welcome.
+For anything other than bugfixes, please first open an issue to discuss what you want to change.

+Use [Black](https://black.readthedocs.io/en/stable/) for code formatting.
 Be sure to add or update tests as appropriate.

-Use [Black](https://black.readthedocs.io/en/stable/) for code formatting and [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.

 ## Changelog